mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/gpu/kommander-config/index.md

     kommander install --init > install.yaml
     ```

-1. Append to the apps section in install.yaml with the following to enable Nvidia platform services.
+1. Append the following to the apps section in the install.yaml file to enable Nvidia platform services.

     ```yaml
     apps: